-Health is a fundamental aspect of quality of life, not only because being free from illness or injury directly affects our capacity to enjoy life, but also because health indirectly affects our capacity to produce and consume other valuable goods and services.
+Health is fundamental for a good quality of life.
+Being free from illness or injury directly affects our capacity to enjoy life.

-In this entry we begin by providing an overview of the available empirical evidence on aggregate health outcomes, focusing on lon-run cross-country data from mortality and morbidity tables; and then provide an analysis of available evidence on health determinants, focusing specifically on the returns to macro healthcare investments.
+In this entry we provide an overview of the available empirical evidence on aggregate health outcomes, focusing on long-run cross-country data from mortality and morbidity tables; and then provide an analysis of available evidence on health determinants, focusing specifically on the returns to macro healthcare investments.

 Life expectancy is the most commonly used measure used to describe a population’s health.
 Historical data shows that global life expectancy has increased drastically over the last couple of centuries, with substantial long-run improvements in all countries around the world.
-In fact, recent life expectancy gains in developing countries have helped reduce global inequalities.
-However, despite recent progress towards long-run cross-country convergence, there are still huge differences that have to be addressed: people in sub-Saharan Africa have a life expectancy of less than 60 years, compared to 80 years in countries such as Japan.
+In fact, recent life expectancy gains in developing countries have been particularly important.
+However, despite recent progress towards long-run cross-country convergence, there are still huge differences that have to be addressed: in several countries in Sub-Saharan Africa the average life expectancy is still less than 60 years, compared to more than 80 years in countries in Europe or in Japan.

 Historical reductions in child mortality and maternal mortality have been crucial to improving life expectancy around the world.
 But also for these two measures of health we observe large remaining inequalities: low-income countries still have, on average, child mortality rates that are more than ten times higher than those in high-income countries.
 We show that similarly large gaps remain for other measures of health, including recent burden-of-disease estimates.